pedro-isacss/jpage/docs/_posts/2022-01-29-native-components.md

 <script>
   const jpageConfig = {
     menu: {
-      openIconBtn: "x",   // button content when menu is open
+      buttonIconToClose: "x",   // button content when menu is open
-      closeIconBtn: "o"   // button content when the menu is closed }
+      buttonIconToOpen: "o"   // button content when the menu is closed }
   }
 </script>